SmogDr/edar_coursebook/docs/04-dataviz.md

 2008 SUV fuel economy on the highway as a function of manufacturer.

 * The second layer (`geom_errorbar()`) is a horizontal line plot showing the mean values for SUV models within each manufacturer.
+The `geom_errorbar()` function is often used to show precision (or uncertainty) about data; here we are using it to identify a single value (the mean) for each SUV manufacturer.

 We also add custom lables and a color scale to investigate whether engine displacement has an effect on fuel efficiency.
 Note the additional aesthetic